- Our Offer

 Formed in 1992, Skills Training UK has 25 years’ experience in delivering employability and skills solutions.
 Skills Training UK is a Prime Contractor to the Education and Skills Funding Agency (ESFA) and delivers Apprenticeships, Traineeships, and Study Programme mainstream provision nationally as well as a range of European Social Fund funded provision including Youth Talent, Skills Support for the Unemployed, and Skills Support for the Workforce.

-We achieved the highest grade of Excellent for the Merlin Standard twice, which has been created to recognise and promote supply chain excellence in design, implementation and performance.
+We achieved the highest grade of Excellent for the Merlin Standard twice (2012 and 2014), which has been created to recognise and promote supply chain excellence in design, implementation and performance.
 We are also the only organisation to have achieved the highest grade of Strong for the DWP Provider Assurance Team assessment which measures governance, compliance and data security of DWP contracted provision.
 We have received full assurance from the ESFA for our sub-contracting arrangements over the previous 3 years and our approach/policies are externally audited and assured.

-Rationale for sub-contracting delivery
+Rationale for contracting out delivery

 - The provision is suitably located to enable effective monitoring in terms of performance and continuous improvement by Skills Training UK

-How we identify Delivery Partners
+How we identify Supply Chain Partners

-Due Diligence process
+The Due Diligence process

 2. Agreement to progress onto the due diligence stage confirmed by a follow up meeting and/or discussion with a Director for Skills Training UK